yclas/guides/docs/Technical-child-themes.md

 1. When you modify an existing theme and a new release with an update to that theme comes out it’s very complex to update that theme.
 But a child theme would be updated automatically when the parent one is updated.
 2. It is the best way to start learning how to customize yclas themes.
-3. Child themes use the same license as their parent theme
+3. Child themes use the same license as their parent theme.
-4. It will save you development time
+4. It will save you development time.

 ## How to use child themes